tinfoilboy/sonne/README.md

 # computare

 A fast and simple program for counting lines in files as an alternative to programs like cloc written in C++.
-Designed to be more extensible and to allow for

 ## Building

 Computare uses CMake for building.
+Build using your favorite compiler chain and run the executable that results from the build.

 ## Dependencies